 These terms are getting at the same thing, but often with different scopes of concern.
 The way I see it makes it fairly black and white – for me.
-In a nutshell, AI Ethics is akin to treating the symptoms of a disease and Data Ethics is like curing the disease.
+In a nutshell, Responsible AI (also called AI Ethics sometimes) is akin to treating the symptoms of a disease and Data Ethics is like curing the disease.

 That might sound provocative, but this is where it gets nuanced.
 For starters, both of these terms are evolving.
-When I formed my perspective, those practicing “AI Ethics” were pretty much exclusively concerned with bias and fairness – in data, algorithms, and models.
+When I formed my perspective, those practicing “Responsible AI” were pretty much exclusively concerned with bias and fairness – in data, algorithms, and models.

 First, let’s get clear on what I mean by “AI.”
 In this context, I’m talking about the vast majority of Artificial Intelligence today – machine learning (ML).
 This is when we assemble a massive amount of data – it can be “labeled” or not – and use that data to “train” a model.
 The “trainer,” if you will, is the algorithm.
 So, data goes in one end of an algorithm and a “model” comes out the other end.
 Models output some information or action that is “learned” from all the data the model was trained on; when most people say “AI,” they mean “model.”

 In this context, Responsible AI has three entry points for intervention: training data, algorithm selection, and auditing model performance in both test and production environments.
 Again, the focus is on minimizing bias, often to achieve fairness, and in some cases, introducing bias to achieve fairness.
 This is role-based ethics for those who work with data and algorithms to build models; these are often data scientists.